MozillaFoundation/foundation.mozilla.org/docs/workflow.md

 The Travis continuous integration run will also trigger a visual regression testing using [Percy.io](https://percy.io) (based on Cypress output).
 These tests do not need to pass for a PR to be merged in, but any discrepancies that are flagged by Percy should be reviewed and signed off on during the course of normal PR review.

-It's possible to skip Percy runs entirely by adding `no-percy` or `nopercy` in your branch name.
+It's possible to skip Percy runs entirely by adding `no-percy` in your branch name.
 Keep in mind that once your PR is opened, it will **never** run Percy: you will have to close your PR, change your [branch name](https://github.com/k88hudson/git-flight-rules#i-want-to-rename-a-branch) and open a new PR.